PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 85 tests; syntax, Ruff, and diff checks pass.
 No model conversion or inference was run.

+The binary emitter compatibility wrapper is gone as well.
+The stored codegen function source now adds exactly one `binary_output_target_shape_literal_fn` keyword at its binary call, passing the existing exporter shape policy while calling the imported Torch-free emitter directly.
+Architecture validation checks the single insertion and parses the transformed source AST.
+Emitter and architecture validation remains 85 passing tests; syntax, Ruff, and diff checks pass.
+The exporter now defines none of the extracted native unary, binary, transpose, shape-transform, Concat, or direct-module emitters.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted